 5.10 Notice of Intention to Participate

-In a worker appeal, the worker’s employer is advised when the Tribunal receives notice of an appeal.
-The employer must complete a "Notice of Intention to Participate" form if the employer wishes to participate.
+In a worker appeal, the worker’s employer is advised when the Tribunal receives notice of an appeal and must complete a ‘Notice of Intention to Participate’ form if they wish to participate.
 If the employer does not return a completed form by the date set by the Tribunal, the Tribunal proceeds under the assumption that the employer does not wish to participate in the appeal.
-If an employer indicates that they do not wish to participate or does not return a completed form, no further information or notices will be provided, except for a copy of the final decision.
+If an employer indicates that they do not wish to participate or does not return a completed form, no further information will be provided, except for a copy of the final decision.

 Failure to notify the Tribunal of an intention to participate does not preclude subsequent participation.
 If, for example, the employer attended an oral hearing, the employer would have the right to be heard.
 However, the Tribunal will not notify the employer of the oral hearing date unless the employer has indicated an intention to participate.

-The Notice of Intention to Participate form, which includes a Request for Access to Documents form, is available on the Tribunal’s website at :www.novascotia.ca/wcat/.
+The Notice of Intention to Participate form, which includes a Request for Access to Documents form, is available on the Tribunal’s website.

-When an appeal is filed by an employer in a worker claim file, the worker or their representative will be contacted to determine the worker’s intention to participate in the proceedings.
+When an appeal is filed by an employer regarding a worker’s claim, the worker or their representative will be contacted to determine if the worker intends to participate in the proceedings.
 If the worker indicates that they do not wish to participate or does not advise the Tribunal of their intention, the appeal may be decided without involvement by the worker with no further notice other than being provided with a copy of the Tribunal’s decision.